 What it is?
 CPA measures the cost of each new customer acquired through your direct mail campaign.
 To calculate, divide the total cost by the number of conversions.

-For example, if your direct mailing costs £20, and they take up an offer of free shipping on their first order which costs £7, then the total cost = £27.
+For example, if your direct mailing costs £20 per customer, and they take up an offer of free shipping on their first order which costs £7, then the total cost = £27.
 CPA = £27 / 100 = £0.27 per customer.

 Why it matters: Knowing your CPA helps you evaluate the financial viability of your direct mail efforts.
 By having a more lavish mailing that costs more to design and make, the cost to acquire a customer may be higher.
 However, if with this expenditure a prospect is converted and becomes a repeating buyer, the CPA will reduce.